AtanasovAtanas/pb-interactive-java/EN/03-Conditional-Statements-Advanced/05-Switch-Case.md

 [slide]
 # Multiple Labels
-We can use multiple case labels, when we need to execute identical logic for different cases
+We can use multiple case labels, when we need to execute identical logic for different cases:

 ```java
 switch (selector) {